jyeager123/Bellabeat/README.md

 ![Product Use](https://user-images.githubusercontent.com/102268286/222925270-033e1b21-549e-483d-badb-657194d254a4.PNG)

-Here we can see that customers much prefer to track their workouts and sleep with a smart prduct compared to tracking their heartrate.
+Here we can see that customers much prefer to track their workouts and sleep with a smart product compared to tracking their heartrate.

-Since tracking sleep and tracking a workout is the most popular way to use a smart device, I then wanted to figure out how many woamn use it to track both their sleep and workouts and how many use is to track one or the other.
+Since tracking sleep and tracking a workout are some popular ways to use a smart device, I then wanted to figure out how many women use it to track both their sleep and workouts and how many use is to track one or the other.

 ```
 ---Counts the number of customers who use a smart device to track their sleep and their workouts---